Faith healing: Catholicism

+The Catechism of the Catholic Church states that "the Holy spirit gives to some a special charism of healing" but also that "the most intense prayers do not always obtain the healing of all illnesses" by which it cites St. Paul as a biblical example of someone who found meaning in their own suffering.

 In 2000, the Congregation for the Doctrine of the Faith issued "Instruction on prayers for healing" with specific norms about prayer meetings for obtaining healing, which presents the Catholic Church's doctrines of sickness and healing.

 It accepts "that there may be means of natural healing that have not yet been understood or recognized by science", but it rejects superstitious practices which are neither compatible with Christian teaching nor compatible with scientific evidence.

 Faith healing is reported by Catholics as the result of intercessory prayer to a saint or to a person with the gift of healing.
 According to U.S. Catholic magazine, "Even in this skeptical, postmodern, scientific age – miracles really are possible."
 According to a Newsweek poll, three-fourths of American Catholics say they pray for "miracles" of some sort.

 According to John Cavadini, when healing is granted, "The miracle is not primarily for the person healed, but for all people, as a sign of God's work in the ultimate healing called 'salvation', or a sign of the kingdom that is coming."
 Some might view their own healing as a sign they are particularly worthy or holy, while others do not deserve it.